December Wellness Focus – Stress

 - Ask for help if you need it.
 You don’t need to do everything on your own.
 Friends and family may want to help.
 You doctor may also know of insurance or government programs that could assist you with home care.

 - Talk to a professional.
 It’s normal to feel depressed about your illness.
-Talking with a counselor or psychologist can help.
+Talking with a counsellor or psychologist can help.

 If you’re the caregiver for a loved one: